codefresh-io/cap-docs.codefresh.io/_docs/integrations/docker-registries/azure-docker-registry.md

 caption="Adding the Azure Docker registry" max-width="60%" %}

-Click the *Test* button to verify the settings and then the *Save* button to apply the changes.
+{:start="5}
+1. To verify the connection details, click **Test connection**.
+1. To apply the changes, click **Save**.

 ## Using the Azure Registry

-You can now use the Azure Registry in the pipelines either via the GUI  or with the by the YAML [push step]({{site.baseurl}}/docs/pipelines/steps/push/) (recommended).
+You can now use the Azure Registry in your CI pipelines, either via the UI  or through the YAML [push step]({{site.baseurl}}/docs/pipelines/steps/push/) (recommended).

-It is also possible to use the registry from the command line with
+It is also possible to use the registry from the command line with:

 ```
 docker login <registry_name>.azurecr.io -u <user_name> -p<password>
 ```

-You can also inspect the pushed images either using Azure portal or with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)
+You can also inspect the pushed images either using Azure portal or with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest){:target="\_blank"}

 ```
 az acr repository list --name <registry_name> --output table